gVguy/balance-timer/README.md

 To **workaround** this warning follow these steps:
 1. Launch the terminal
 2. `cd` into the folder containing the executable
-3. Run `xattr -cr "Balance Timer.app/"` (assuming you didn't rename the app).
+3. Run `xattr -cr "Balance Timer.app/"` (assuming you didn't rename the app)
+4. Open the app normally from Finder, this time it should launch without warnings.

+You'll only need to do this the first time you run the app.

 > The release files are automatically built in a github workflow from the source code in this repository.
 >